 Inheritance is a mechanism whereby an object can inherit elements from another object’s definition, thus gaining the parent object’s data and behavior without you having to define them again.

-If a language must have inheritance to be an object-oriented language, then Rust is not one.
+If a language must have inheritance to be object oriented, then Rust is not such a language.
 There is no way to define a struct that inherits the parent struct’s fields and method implementations without using a macro.

 However, if you’re used to having inheritance in your programming toolbox, you can use other solutions in Rust, depending on your reason for reaching for inheritance in the first place.